sukun1045/my-website/content/authors/admin/_index.md

 user_groups:
   - ""
 ---
-I am a second-year Ph.D. student of Electrical & Computer Engineering at the University of Washington NeuroAI Lab advised by Prof. [Eli Shlizerman](http://faculty.washington.edu/shlizee/).
+I am a third-year Ph.D. student of Electrical & Computer Engineering at the University of Washington NeuroAI Lab advised by Prof. [Eli Shlizerman](http://faculty.washington.edu/shlizee/).
 My research interests are broadly including deep learning, computer vision, time series analysis, audio/music application, and robotics.
 I received M.S. in ECE at UW in 2019.
 Prior to that, I received a B.S. in Electrical Engineering and Computer System Engineering at Rensselaer Polytechnic Institute (RPI).
 During my undergrad, I did research with Prof. [Wencen Wu](https://sites.google.com/a/sjsu.edu/wencen-wu/home) on control and robotics.

+NEWS (Sep 2021): The paper "How does it sound?
+Generation of Rhythmic Soundtrack for Human Movement Videos" has been accepted and it would appear in **NeurIPS 2021**!

 NEWS (May 2021): I will join Adobe as a Research Intern in Summer 2021!